-- turnover reflecting the share of revenue from green activities of investee companies - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflecting the share of revenue from green activities of investee companies

+- capital

+expenditure

+(CapEx) showing

+the green

+investments made

+by investee

+companies, e.g. for

+a transition to a

+green economy.

+- operational

+expenditure

+(OpEx) reflecting

+green operational

+activities of

+investee

+companies.

-What is the asset allocation planned for this financial product?
+What is the asset allocation planned for this financial product??

-A minimum of 75% of the investments of the product are used to meet the environmental and social characteristics promoted by the product in accordance with the binding elements of the investment strategy.
+A minimum of 25% of the investments of the product are used to meet the environmental and social characteristics promoted by the product in accordance with the binding elements of the investment strategy.

-While the product does not have sustainable investing as its objective, the product seeks to invest a minimum of 50% of its assets in sustainable investments with an environmental and/or social objective.
+While the product does not have sustainable investing as its objective, the product seeks to invest a minimum of 25% of its assets in sustainable investments with an environmental and/or social objective.

-The purpose of the remaining proportion of the investments, if any, that are not used to meet the environmental and social characteristics promoted by the product is investment growth, efficient portfolio management and/or to provide ancillary liquidity in accordance with the investment policy of the product.
+The purpose of the remaining proportion of the investments, if any, that are not used to meet the environmental and social characteristics promoted by the product is investment growth and efficient portfolio management in accordance with the investment policy of the product.
+Investors should note that the remaining portion of investments also includes investments which have not been screened to assess whether they promote environmental / social characteristics or constitute sustainable investments.
 Minimum environmental and social safeguards continue to apply in the selection of these investments including ESG-related exclusions (more details on the Investment Manager's exclusions are included above).